oracle-samples/cclunit-framework/doc/CCLUTMOCKING.md

 **cclutClearMockData(tableName = vc)**

 Clears all data from a specified mock table.
 This is functionally similar to a truncate.  tableName is required.
-The table must have been created through cclutCreateMockTable() or else an error will be thrown.
+The table must have been created through `cclutCreateMockTable` or an error will be thrown.

 @param tableName
 &nbsp;&nbsp;&nbsp;&nbsp;The name of the source table for the mock table to be cleared.